List of Australia One Day International cricket records: Most runs in each batting position

+Most runs against each team

 Highest individual score

 The fourth ODI of the 2014–15 series contested between India and Sri Lanka, at the Eden Gardens in Kolkata saw Rohit Sharma of India set the highest individual ODI innings score with 264.
-Four months later during the quarter finals of the 2015 Cricket World Cup, New Zealand's Martin Guptill posted the second highest individual ODI innings score of 237 not out against the West Indies at Wellington Regional Stadium.
-Shane Watson holds the Australian record with his score of 185 not out coming against Bangladesh in 2011, surpassing the 181 not out set by Matthew Hayden at Seddon Park in Hamilton during the final ODI of the 2006–07 Chappell–Hadlee Trophy.
-David Warner has made four of Australia's ten highest ODI individual scores, with his best of 179 coming against Pakistan at Adelaide Oval on Australia Day 2017.
+Four months later during the quarter-finals of the 2015 Cricket World Cup, New Zealand's Martin Guptill posted the second highest individual ODI innings score of 237 not out against the West Indies at Wellington Regional Stadium.
+Glenn Maxwell holds the Australian record with his score of 201 not out coming against Afghanistan during the 2023 World Cup, surpassing Shane Watson's 185 not out against Bangladesh in 2011.
+David Warner has made two of Australia's five highest ODI individual scores, with his best of 179 coming against Pakistan at Adelaide Oval on Australia Day 2017.

 Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.